visit-dav/visit/docs/SphynxDocs/Contributing/index.rst

 a builtin extension.
-This means that other documentation contributors wanting to make a local build of the documentation before committing their changes would be *required* to have the additional dependencies installed to support spell checking whether or not they ever needed to run a spell chec.
+This means that other documentation contributors wanting to make a local build of the documentation before committing their changes would be *required* to have the additional dependencies installed to support spell checking whether or not they ever needed to run a spell check.

 To avoid this, we define a *default custom* ``.. spelling::`` directive in ``conf.py`` which causes Sphinx to simply ignore those directives...